 When the going gets tough, the tough get going.
 But some just . . . quit.
 And others jump ship.
 In the challenging world of MLM Network Marketing, this dilemma pops up quite a bit.
 Most of the time, things don’t go as planned for people, at least in the beginning.
 Adversity starts to happen, life gets in the way.
 This is to be expected for just about everything: You don’t start a sport and get good on day one, just like you don’t start a business and get rich in the first month.
-Some people don’t get the simple idea that success takes time.
+Some people don’t get a simple idea that success takes time.
 Many of these people just . . .
 Quit.
 They obviously don’t get anywhere by giving up on their dreams.
-That leaves us with two options: Persist, or jump ship.
+That leaves us with two options: Persist or jump ship.
 But what exactly do we mean by jumping ship?

 A Step Back

 Before we talk about that, though, let’s take a step back at how MLM Network Marketing tends to work.
 Usually, people will sign up through a MLM opportunity that has things set up for them.
 A few people set things up themselves, but this is rare and inefficient.
 When you sign up with an MLM opportunity, all of the people in your organization are associated with the group, promoting the same product or service.
 This bolsters the effectiveness of teamwork, and, in fact, forces it, which is necessary for success in the MLM world.

 Okay.
 Now we can talk about what it means to jump ship.
 Jumping ship – or MLM jumping, as it’s more frequently called in the business – is the practice of switching from one MLM firm to another, or at least I like to call it, “Shiny Object Syndrome”.
 This entails a complete change in products, services, distributors, uplines, downlines, and . . .
 Well, just about everything, really.
 This is obviously confusing to manage, which is one great reason already not to be an MLM jumper.